5 Days Helambu Trek

 Day 4: Trek from Tharepati to Tarkeghyang

-On your fourth day, you will be descending to Tarkeghyan.
-The walking duration between Tharepati to Tarkeghyang is about 4-5 hours.
+On your fourth day, you will descend to Tarkeghyan.
+The distance from Tharepati to Tarkeghyang is about 4-5 hours.

-Today you will begin your trek by making a steep walk downhill till you reach the Melamchi Khola.
-On your way here, you will walk past Melamchi Gaon, a beautiful village.
+Today, you will begin your trek by walking steeply downhill until you reach the Melamchi Khola.
+On your way there, you will pass Melamchi Gaon, a beautiful village.

 Then you will cross a wooden bridge above the Melamchi Khola and climb these trails.
 The trails are steep to Tarkeghyang.
 On this day, you will have passed many small settlements of people.

-Tarkeghyang is at an elevation of 2560 m.
-Tarkeghyang is also known as Helambu.
-The village is home to the Hyolmo community.
-They have been living here for centuries.
+Tarkeghyang, also known as Helambu, is at 2560 m.
+The village is home to the Hyolmo community, which has lived here for centuries.
 You can visit the monasteries and stupas and see the prayer flags, mani walls, etc.

 You will be spending your night here in one of the tea houses.